Close

 We know long outages are disruptive and we understand the inconvenience they cause.
 There are a few key reasons why these outages are needed:

-1. Complexity: The Wabush terminal station (now more than 40 years old) is a very large, complex facility with countless pieces of equipment and electricity components, each of which require scheduled refurbishment or replacement to ensure they operate reliably.
+Complexity: The Wabush terminal station is a very large, complex facility with countless pieces of equipment and electricity components, each of which require scheduled refurbishment or replacement to ensure they operate reliably.
 Work needed on the equipment is identified through a multi-year planning process, where we determine when each piece of equipment is due for upgrade.

-2. Limited flexibility: The local electricity system in Labrador West was built in the 50s and 60s as the communities of Labrador City and Wabush were first established.
+Limited flexibility: The local electricity system in Labrador West was built in the 50s and 60s as the communities of Labrador City and Wabush were first established.
 It was originally designed to serve the mines primarily, and therefore, the Wabush terminal station has limited built-in flexibility.
 When significant work needs to be done in the station, it typically requires taking one or more important pieces of equipment offline.
-The original design of the station means we cannot safely complete the work while keeping power on for customers.
+The original design of the station means we normally need to schedule a power outage for customers so our teams can safely complete the work.

-3. Minimizing outages: Much of the annual capital and maintenance work requires power to customers to be turned off, so Hydro makes every effort to complete as much as possible during relatively few extended outages, rather than taking multiple, shorter planned outages during the summer months.
+Minimizing outages: The annual capital and maintenance work generally requires power to customers to be turned off.
+Hydro makes every effort to avoid outages to customers where possible.
+When it is not possible to do the work without an outage, Hydro works to complete as much of the work as possible during relatively few extended outages, rather than taking multiple, shorter planned outages during the summer months.
 We also coordinate with operations at Churchill Falls (where the power to Labrador West comes from), so that they too complete annual upgrades at the same time and avoid further outages.

 Can Hydro make changes to the system so that planned outages aren’t necessary?